Victoria man creates livestream of hummingbird chicks to spread a bit of joy - Victoria News

 A Victoria man has created a livestream of a hummingbird and her two chicks in hopes that it spreads a little bit of joy during difficult times.

-After all, Ian Taylor said, “it’s hard to get stressed over a hummingbird taking care of her chicks.”
+After all, Ian Taylor says, “it’s hard to get stressed over a hummingbird taking care of her chicks.”

 Taylor and his family first noticed a hummingbird nest in their yard last year, structured around a hanging light on their deck.
 Seeing how much joy watching the mother bird and her chicks brought his two kids, Taylor decided to set up a livestream with an old smartphone so they could view it inside on their computer too.